0xSpaceShard/starknet-devnet/contracts/README.md

 ```

 ### Etherum receive message and send message to L2
 1. Now the message is received, we can consume it.
+You can try to run this command several time,
+   you'll see the transaction reverting with `INVALID_MESSAGE_TO_CONSUME` once the message is consumed once.
 ```bash
 # Ethereum terminal (contracts/solidity)
 cast send 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512 "withdraw(uint256, uint256, uint256)" \